MCSEvolved/Auth-Server/README.md

 # Auth Server
-A backend server for handling all authentication and authorization things with the Firebase Admin SDK.
+The auth server is a server that handles all authentication and authorization that needs the firebase admin SDK.
+It also contains some non admin features to make sure this gets handled in one place by seperating the logic from the other services.

-Currently it provides a way to assign roles to users and request claims from an jwt idtoken.
+## Checking user roles